Dementia Care in Windsor, Maidenhead and Ascot

 A tailored plan for your exact needs

 Our main priority is to treat every client as an individual which is why we will tailor a care plan to your exact needs.
 We work with national and local organisations, such as The Alzheimer's Society and Dementia UK to help train and develop our Care Team so we can provide person-centred care.
 It is our goal to provide the very best support to clients and their families.
 We are active within the local community supporting people with dementia by taking part in fundraising activities.
-Many of our Care Team members are Dementia Friends Champions and we frequently hold Dementia Friends sessions enabling our staff, local businesses to become Dementia Friends themselves - something we are extremely passionate about.

 How we can help - supporting people living at home with dementia in Windsor, Maidenhead and Ascot

-Help and advice regarding legal documents such as LPOA
+Help and advice regarding legal documents such as LPOA or CHC Applications.

-Local community organisations such as Day Centres and charities
+Suggest suitable local community organisations such as Day Centres and charities

 Assistive Technology